dynastes-team/dynastes/README.md

 ### Roadmap:
 - More attention variants (1D, 2D, Relative, Local, Area) from T2T
+- Reimplementations of standard TF-Keras layers to support spectral normalization, etc
 - GAN-scaffoldings (ProGAN, StyleGAN, BiGAN, BiStyleGAN?)
+- Graph-attention/convolutional embedding layer
+  - supply CSR-matrix/ces for node-connections
+  - if training=True then it updates, otherwise reads stored value

 ### Why?
 Keras in TensorFlow 2.0 is nice, but sometimes you need exotic layers and functions that are cumbersome to implement, and I've found myself reimplementing or porting parts of T2T and other things for work and in private, over and over.
 This library aims to consolidate some of that and maintain tests for it.